ndp-software/test-pantry/README.md

 })
 pantry('has-id') // --> { id : 'has-id-1' }
 ```
-Since `name` is dynamic, it will change in a different context:
+Since `name` is dynamic, it will change in a different factory context:

 ```javascript
 pantry.recipeFor('book', {}, 'has-id')